Bibek244/Fleetpanda-Internship/README.md

 ## Overview

-This repository contains the code for the task perfomed in Fleetpanda Traineeship .
+This repository contains the code for the task perfomed during Fleetpanda Traineeship .

 ## Features